Like all foods of the sea, conch is considered an aphrodisiac.

 Looking at things from a nutritional perspective, it’s not hard to see how this gastropod of the sea might have earned its reputation.
 For starters, it’s a good source of lean protein.
 In addition, this unusual seafood is a good source of iron and calcium.
 And according to FishWatch, it is high in vitamin E and B12, both nutrients proved to support sexual health.
 It is also a source of magnesium, selenium and folate.
 My guess is that it was successful as an aphrodisiac in its early history because of the boost of energy its nutrients provided to hunters and gatherers.

-Today, one particular piece of conch is known by some as “Bahamian Viagra.”
-The “pistol,” thought by some to be the male genitalia of the conch, is actually an appendage found on both male and female conch.
+Today, one particular piece of this gastropod is known as “Bahamian Viagra.”
+The “pistol,” thought by some to be the sea creature’s male genitalia, is actually an appendage found on both male and female conch.
 (Its real use is for digestion, not mating.)

 But for those who find its penis-like shape arousing, this slimy little cord is thought to be the ultimate aphrodisiac.
 (The popularity of conch pistol does not appear to be limited to the Bahamas.
 In fact, it’s enjoyed across the Caribbean for reported aphrodisiac effects.
 But perhaps it is most appreciated by men since one local saying is that this beloved seafood will put “lead in your pencil.”)